By Larry Carley (originally posted July 2009 - updated August 2018)

 Part of being a competent driver is learning how to keep one eye on the road while multi-tasking and tuning in what is important and tuning out what is not.

-* The NHTSA recommends that drivers NOT use their cell phones while driving except in an emergency.
+The NHTSA recommends that drivers NOT use their cell phones while driving except in an emergency.

-According to government statistics, over 100,000 accidents occur every year as a result of driving and texting.
 Texting takes your eyes off the road as well as your brain, so I encourage all drivers to take the It Can Wait pledge.
 If you have to send a text or reply to a message, pull over, stop and send your text, or just wait until later.

 Texting when you are stopped at a stop light or stop sign is certainly safer than texting while driving.
 But it can be VERY ANNOYING to the drivers behind you who are waiting for you to go when the light changes to green but you fail to react because your attention is on your phone.
 Wake up and pay attention!
 Put your phone down, put both hands on the wheel and drive your car.

 I would recommend downloading a driving app for your cell phone such as LifeSaver App, Live2txt and other apps that prevent texting while driving and/or automatically responds to the sender with a custom message when you receive a text while driving.